Political Science Research Guide

 Find Country Data

-You may need up-to-date data on countries you are studying.
+You may need up-to-date data on the countries you are studying.
 Below are sources that will provide you with reliable data on countries from around the world.

 CIA World Factbook